 How this apprenticeship works

-- 20% of work hours spent off-the-job training
+- Minimum of 6 hours off-the-job training per week

-- Blended learning, with online study materials, a monthly one-to-one online tutorial and topic specific webinars
+- Blended learning, with online study materials, one-to-one coding tutorials, a monthly one-to-one online tutorial and topic specific webinars

 Duration and cost